At a Glance

 Stop sowing cilantro seeds once your temps warm up.
 In warm weather, cilantro will bolt, meaning it's getting ready for seed production.
 The leaves will change shape and taste totally different.
 Wait until you're about 60 days out from your first frost date in the fall (once the temps are below 80°F) before you start planting cilantro again.

 Now you know how to keep your cilantro plants happy for much longer!
 If you're still not sure exactly when to plant your cilantro, download our free Garden Calendar.
-You give us your frost dates, and we'll tell you when to plant cool season plants like cilantro and dill.
+You give us your frost dates, and we'll tell you when to plant cool-season plants like cilantro and dill.

 Where to Grow Cilantro

 Cilantro plants actually have a little taproot that looks a bit like a carrot or parsnip.
-Keep this taproot in mind when you're choosing a pot or container and pick something at least 12" deep.
+Keep this taproot in mind when you're choosing a pot or container, and pick something at least 12" deep.
 Make sure there's at least one drainage hole in the bottom of the container.
 Fill the container with well-draining soil rich in organic matter.

-Cilantro only needs 4 to 6 hours of sunlight a day to grow, so it's a great herb to plant in lower-light spots.
+Cilantro plants only need 4 to 6 hours of sunlight a day to grow, so it's a great herb to plant in lower-light spots.
 You can even buy yourself more time with your cilantro plants in warmer weather by giving these plants some afternoon shade.
 If I know my temps will be warming up soon, I like to plant taller things around my cilantro so that they'll provide some shade and keep the soil a little cooler.

 How to Grow Cilantro from Seed